They Tried to Save the Lives of Immigrants Fleeing Danger. Now They’re Facing Prosecution

 Once on land, the migrants she’d rescued were protected by European law.
 Rackete, on the other hand, had become a victim of it.
 She’s under investigation for resisting a warship and human smuggling, and if charged and convicted could face 10 years in prison.
 Italian authorities seized the Sea-Watch 3 to collect evidence, putting an end to its rescue missions.

-International experts who’ve watched the evolving migration crisis say cases such as Salvini’s, Sara Mardini’s, and now Warren’s were years — even decades — in the making and can be blamed in part on ostensibly moderate European Union and former U.S. administrations, which they say set the stage for today’s populist wave.
+International experts who’ve watched the evolving migration crisis say cases such as Rackete’s, Sara Mardini’s, and now Warren’s were years — even decades — in the making and can be blamed in part on ostensibly moderate European Union and former U.S. administrations, which they say set the stage for today’s populist wave.

 In Europe, it was centrist politicians keen to be seen as tough on migration who responded to the influx in 2014 and 2015 by scaling back search and rescue operations.
 When migrants kept coming anyway, many E.U. governments refused to take them in, leaving the countries where they’d made landfall to carry the load.